shamanicvocalarts/TDCode/README.md

 ## Installation
 1. Drag and drop TDCode into your project.
 2. TDCode will automatically initialize and integrate with your project.
-3. Press TDCode button in main panel, or press 'Alt+Shift+T' to open TDCodes editor panel
+3. Press TDCode button in main panel, or press 'Ctrl+T' to open TDCodes editor panel
 4. No additional setup or configuration is required.

 ## Navigating DATs and OPs
-- Use `Alt+Shift+S` to open the DAT selection dropdown.
+- Use 'Alt+Shift+S' to open the DAT selection dropdown.
-- Use `Alt+Shift+O` to open the OP selection dropdown.
+- Use 'Alt+Shift+O' to open the OP selection dropdown.
+- Use 'Alt+Shift+N' to open the Navigation Tree.
 - Type in the dropdown search field to quickly filter and find your target DAT/OP.

 ## Editing Code